rlucente-se-jboss/rootless-serverless-with-podman-and-systemd/README.md

 connection request spins up a simple web server that will time out after ten seconds.
 This won't scale beyond one instance and spin down is simply based on a timeout.
-Full serverless implementations can provide more sophisticated spin up/down criteria as well as auto-scaling.
+Full serverless implementations can provide more sophisticated features like auto-scaling.

 ## Setup
 ### Install RHEL 9